kashmir54/kashmir54.github.io/index.md

 # Flipper Zero

 I backed FlipperZero from the early stage of the kickstarter and I enjoy it very much.
 It is nowadays my favorite tool for pentesting and I have developed some addons to use external modules such as NRF24 and CC1101.
-If you want to know more about these modules, get in the following post:
+Also, I developed the VoyagerRF board, a multipurpose WiFi auditing board to take all your tools everywhere.
+Find out more in the following post:

 <div class="grid-one">
 	<a class="box" href="/flipper">